A7: The role of intermediate filaments in composite cytoskeletal networks at high strains

 Overarching research question: How does the non-linear behavior of IFs influence cytoskeletal network mechanics?

-Among the cytoskeletal biopolymers, intermediate filaments exhibit highly non-linear behavior at strains above 10%.
-They are linked to F-actin and microtubules by binding proteins (e.g. plectins), ionic or steric interactions and by these interactions intermediate filaments may contribute to the mechanical response of the active cytoskeleton.
-Here, we choose an in vitro approach to study intermediate filaments in the context of composite cytoskeletal networks.
-We employ a number of different methods to exert high strains to the networks, including optical tweezers, microfluidics, and atomic force microscopy and investigate to which extent the non-linear mechanics of the intermediate filaments influence network mechanics.
+Among the different cytoskeletal biopolymers, intermediate filaments exhibit highly non-linear behavior at strains above 10%.
+This interesting mechanical behavior is closely related to the non-equilibrium unfolding of protein structures.
+Intermediate filaments are linked to F-actin and microtubules by binding proteins (e.g. plectins), ionic, or steric interactions, and by these interactions, intermediate filaments may contribute to the mechanical response of the active cytoskeleton.
+Here, we choose an in vitro approach to study intermediate filaments in the context of composite cytoskeletal networks and will complement this passive biopolymer network with active molecular motors.
+We employ several different methods to exert high strains on the networks, including optical tweezers, microfluidics, and atomic force microscopy, and investigate to which extent the non-linear mechanics of the intermediate filaments influence network mechanics.
+These studies will enable a better understanding of the intricate composite nature of the cytoskeleton when mechanically strained.

 Core field: experimental biophysics